ragulnathMB/eFIR/README.md

 - ## Jurisdiction Admin
   - Get filed FIRs in the particular Juridiction Area.
   - Add update logs and change status of FIRs.
-  - Assign cases to other officers.
+  - Assign FIR cases to other officers.
-  - Statistcs to monitor different types of FIR filed and their frequencies.
+  - Statistcs to monitor different types of FIR filed and their frequencies over years.
   - Get notifications of updates.
   - Get Queries raised by the public.
   - Add, edit and update announcements section in home page.
 - ## Police Officer
+  - Get the assigned FIRs.
+  - Add update logs and change status of FIRs.
+  - Assign assigned FIR cases to other officers.
+  - Statistics to monitor different types of FIR filed and their frequencies over years.
+  - Get notifications of updates.
+  - Get queries raised by the people.

+* Note: JurisdicationAdmin Role has been been implemented so that they can assign public user filed FIR to police Officers, they form a bridge between public user and officers .
+As there may be some FIRs that may be confidential.
+So JurisdictionAdmin officer can decide which FIRs should be assigned to which officer *

+## General Features
+- Special User Accessibiliy bar on top of website which includes:
+  - Select Language option : User can translate website to variety of indian languages.
+  - Options to increase or decrease Font Size.
+  - Option to change Contrasts
+  -